Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 5. Click Apply.

-The boresight vector is a unit vector along the Body Z-axis.
+The boresight vector is a unit vector along the Body Z axis.
 The Vector is fixed by its components in reference axes.

 1. Select the 3D Graphics - Vector page.

-2. Enable the Boresight Vector option.
+2. Select the Show check box for the Boresight Vector option.

 3. Click OK.

-4. Rename Transmitter1 () to Orion_Tx.
+4. Rename Transmitter1 () to TestAircraft_Tx.

-6. Select Zoom To.
+6. Select Zoom To in the shortcut menu.

 7. Bring the 3D Graphics window to the front.

-Antenna Pattern and Boresight
+Antenna Pattern and Boresight vector

-Plotting the carrier to noise ratio along the flight route
+Plotting C/N along the flight route

 There are a couple of ways to approach this problem.
-Mission planners could use a Chain () object and create a link between the Orion transmitter and whatever LEO receivers are in view.
-Or they could employ a Comm System () object and direct the phased array's main lobe gain towards the LEO satellite that is has the best overhead elevation angle when multiple satellites are in view.
+Mission planners could use a Chain object and create a link between the test aircraft's transmitter and whatever LEO receivers are in view.
+Or they could employ a CommSystem object and direct the phased array's main lobe gain towards the LEO satellite that is has the best overhead elevation angle when multiple satellites are in view.
 Mission planners have decided on the latter.

 • the transmitter(s) in the communications link of interest